Tuesday, December 11, 2018

 The Catalpa Tree

 Laura was Grandma DeGriere's next to the youngest sister and was her daughter Irene's favorite aunt.
 Aunt Laura and her husband Vincent were married in St. Thomas Aquinas Church, and after their honeymoon at the Hotel Northampton, moved into a small house on Russell Street in West Springfield.
-In her youth, Irene used to visit at least once a month, with the ritual always pretty much the same.
+In her youth, Irene used to visit her aunt at least once a month, with the ritual always pretty much the same.
 Sunday morning she would rise at seven o'clock, pack a small bag with whatever she was bringing with her, and then take the trolley downtown.

 One day, when Mother was visiting, Uncle Vincent came home with a tiny Catalpa tree which a friend at work had given him.
-It was barely a stick, so small that if it didn't have a tag on it, it would have been impossible to tell what kind of plant it was.
+It was barely a stick, so small that if it didn't have a tag on it, it would have been difficult to tell what kind of plant it was.
 "Oh, I just love Catalpa trees!"
 Aunt Laura had exclaimed excitedly.
 "They're so beautiful in the spring, all those wonderful blossoms and broad, green leaves."
 She didn't mention the mess the long green seed pods the tree would make in the autumn.
-However, there was really no place for them to plant the tree, as the couple would soon be moving across the river to an apartment on Greenwood Street in Springfield's North End.
+Unfortunately, there was really no place for them to plant the tree, as the couple would soon be moving across the river to an apartment on Greenwood Street in Springfield's North End.

 "Why don't you take it and plant it on your property on Hood Street?"
 Uncle Vincent suggested to Irene.
-When she left that day she brought the tree to Pine Point on the trolley, where Grandpa DeGreire planted it in the front yard that very afternoon.
+When she left that day Irene brought the tree to Pine Point on the trolley, where Grandpa DeGreire planted it in the front yard that very afternoon.
 Over time, it grew to be a well known landmark on Hood Street.

 Sunday, October 28, 2018